 Team68 a Gumball Rally team had seen some of the work we did wrapping some Land Rover Defender’s for Twisted Automotive for the Gumball Rally, and so we developed an online rapport over time – and eventually had the opportunity to design for them.

 We had arranged to meet at the Boat Show in London, but as the day went on I felt tired and started thinking negatively.
 I made my excuses and didn’t go.
-I was worried about getting a hotel that night as I knew it would be expensive with the boat show being on, maybe £200 for a room, I surmised, ironically they were there selling a £350k speed boat.
+I was worried about getting a hotel that night as I knew it would be expensive with the boat show being on, maybe £200 for a room, I surmised, but ironically they were there selling a £350,000 speed boat!

 They then invited me to Norway for an event.
 But I bailed AGAIN.